 Find marketing tips, promotional ideas and advertising articles straight from Restaurants Canada.

 - Nutrition information for foods sold in restaurants and food service establishments

-Find out about the voluntary guidelines from Restaurants Canada for providing nutrition information to your customers.
+Find out about the voluntary guidelines from the Canadian Food Inspection Agency for providing nutrition information to your customers.

 - Buying a business

 Find out what you need to know before buying a business: where to look, how to evaluate potential acquisitions, and what a fair price would be.

 Learn more about buying a franchise as an option for starting a business.

 Whether you build your restaurant from the ground up or you plan to buy an existing one, you need to have a very organized, functional set-up.
 From the appetizers you serve, to the chairs on which your patrons will sit, you will need to have every detail in place.
 Setting up your restaurant's exterior, dining area, kitchen and menu requires significant time and attention to detail.

 Design your menu to attract customers and market your restaurant.